Stochastic Maximum Principle with Default: Abstract

 \section{Abstract}

-In this paper, we derive sufficient and necessary maximum principles for a stochastic optimal control problem where the system state is given by a controlled stochastic differential equation with default.
-We prove existence of a unique solution to the controlled default stochastic differential equation.
-Furthermore, we prove existence and uniqueness of solution to the adjoint backward stochastic differential equation which appears in connection to the maximum principles.
-Finally, we apply the maximum principles to solve a utility maximisation problem with logarithmic utility functions.
+In this paper, we derive sufficient and necessary maximum principles for a stochastic optimal control problem where the system state is given by a controlled stochastic differential equation driven by a Brownian motion and a pure jump martingale.
+We apply the maximum principles to solve a log-utility maximisation problem with default.

 \paragraph{Keywords:}